HBIDamian/UncensorAccentEdition/README.md

 ## Will it interfere with any swear-filter plugins I already have?

 This plugin operates directly on TextPacket as it is sent.
 Most swear-filter plugins will already have redacted bad words by the time the message reaches this plugin.
-It is therefore unlikely to interfere with existing plugins, however this has not been tested.
+It is therefore unlikely to interfere with existing plugins, however, this has not been tested.

+## Afternote:

+You can bypass the profanity filter without resource packs or plugins.
+All you need is to replace letters with it's accented alternative.